NAMIBIA’S UNTOUCHED NORTH

 Distance approx. 330 km; driving time approx. 5-6 h

 In the morning you leave Hobatere and drive north.
 You will pass Opuwo, the district capital of the Kunene Region and the gateway to the Kaokoveld.
 A combination of tradition and modernity shapes this town and you will see many traditionally clothed Himba people as well as Herero women in their colourful garbs walking along the roads.
 You will then travel further to the Kunene River Lodge, situated directly on the Kunene River, which forms the border between Namibia and Angola.
 This lodge is like an oasis after spending so much time in the aridness.
-In the late afternoon, you will take part in a boat cruise on the Kunene River, where you can search for more animals and birds.
-As the sun sets behind the mountains, watch as this idyllic landscape changes colour before disappearing into darkness.
+In the afternoon, you can join your guide on a walk along the river and admire the beautiful birdlife.
 You will stay the night at Kunene River Lodge.

 Breakfast | Dinner